idispatch75/mythic-gme-adventures/docs/user_manual.md

 	]
 }
 ```
 - `id`: the ID of the table.
-When customizing or creating a translation for an existing table
-it must be the same ID as the customized/translated table.
+When customizing or creating a translation for an existing table, it must be the same ID as the customized/translated table.
 - `name`: the text displayed in the application.
 	Mandatory if you create a new table, optional if you customize or translate.
 - `order`: the display order in the list.
 It overrides the alphabetical order.
 	It is optional and can be customized.
+  It defaults to 1000.
 - `characterTrait`: the label of the trait when rolling the traits in the Notes of a Character, e.g. `"Motivation"`.
 	If not null, the table is displayed in the available traits to roll for a Character.
 	It can be an empty string.